How to Get Life Insurance in a Defined Benefit Plan [Template]

 Employees also enjoy deferred tax on contributions made until retirement age where they can pay less tax on distributions received.
 Any growth in the account balance grows tax-deferred, so no annual taxes are paid on the growth of the funds.

 Any insurance premiums are of course paid with funds from the plan, meaning that they are tax deductible to the company.
 Plan participant should, however, be concerned of the additional tax liabilities associated with life insurance based on the cost of the economic benefit.
-The economic benefit is calculated by a TPA or an insurance company using an IRS Table 2001.
+The economic benefit is calculated by an actuary or an insurance company using an IRS Table 2001.

 Should a plan participant pass away prior to retirement, a portion of the proceeds would typically be taxed and any death benefit is generally included in the decedent’s estate.
 Any tax liability would result from the cash value of the policy at the date of death.